 If exotic pets are your thing, you've probably considered bringing a hedgehog home at one point or another.
+These small animals are adorable to watch, but their care isn't as simple as some other small animals.

+But, with the right care and handling, they can be rewarding pets to have in your home.
 Here are some pros and cons to help you decide if a hedgie is the right pet for you!

 Hedgehogs do prefer to live alone, and cages can be found relatively inexpensively.